ksegla/GitHubMiner/README.md

 - **end**: The end date of the search range in YYYY-MM-DD format.
 By default, it is set to the current date.
 - **date**: The type of date field to search on.
 It can be "created", "pushed", or "updated".
 By default, it is set to "created".
 - **filename**: The base filename for the output JSON and CSV files.
 By default, it is set to "results".
+- **batchsize**: The number of results from a single query.
+By default, it is set to 10.

 ## Dictionary